Make the most of your fertility plan with foliar nutrition

 Take the next step towards a foliar application

-• Quality is key
+- Quality is key

 Cost will always be an important factor but it’s also important to use a good quality product.
-Make sure the analysis on your chosen product is clear and you are getting a concentrated product that has a relevant nutrient load.
+Make sure the analysis on your chosen product is clear and you are getting a concentrated product that has a relevant nutrient load. - Timing is crucial

-Ensure your application timing is right by paying attention to the nutrient(s) you are applying and understanding when your crop needs them.
+Ensure your application timing is right by paying attention to the nutrient(s) you are applying and understanding when your crop needs them. - Make sure it can mix

-Verify your chosen foliar nutrient is compatible with the pesticide you are tank mixing.
+Verify your chosen foliar nutrient is compatible with what you are tank mixing.
 This is especially important with Group 2 wild oat herbicides.
-Many potassium and copper products can also be hard on the crop when tank mixed.
+Many potassium and copper products can also be hard on the crop when tank mixed. - Get the right support

 Make sure the manufacturer has done their homework with tank mixes and will be able to support any issues that might arise.